KwadFan/lv_mpy_me/README.md

 # LVGL & Micropython Made Easy

-## Goal of this Project is to compile your own Version of lv_micropython with ease.
+**Goal of this Project is to compile your own Version of lv_micropython with ease.**

----

 ## What is LVGL?

----

 ### LVGL stands for Light and Versatile Graphics Library